Skipmati/csv-file-upload-and-display-in-php/README.md

-Simple code to upload and display a csv file on a page as a table
+Simple code to upload and display a CSV file on a page as a table